ace0/cs642-hw3/README.md

 # CS 642: Computer Security - Homework Three

 This homework assignment covers topics in cryptography.
 You must work with a partner.
-There are two parts; both are required.
+There are two parts labeled A and B and one extra credit part described at the end of this document.

 It is due **April 28, 2016** by 11:59 PM local time.